 There are traditional dances like Ghodi Modheni and Goff.
 The beats of dhols energize the whole environment.
 Different villages present different dances.
 The Gods are taken out on a Palki or palanquin.
 In the end, there are Jhankis or Floats that showcase historical and mythological scenes.

-Read More – Shigmo – Cultural Extravaganza of Goa
+Read More – Shigmo – Cultural Extravaganza

 Where – Multiple cities, check local newspapers for exact dates.
 We recommend watching the Panjim one that happens on 18th June Road or D B Road.